IBM/data-science-best-practices/quality_measurements.md

 In machine learning applications we often deal with non-parametric models for which often we do not know the distribution for a chosen performance measure.
 Furthermore, we may not know the analytical way to calculate a confidence interval for a selected metrics like e.g. AUC or RMSLE.

-In these cases, the bootstrap resampling method can be used as a nonparametric method for calculating confidence intervals, nominally called bootstrap confidence intervals.The bootstrap is a simulated Monte Carlo method where samples are drawn from a fixed finite dataset with replacement and a parameter is estimated on each sample.
+In these cases, the bootstrap resampling method can be used as a nonparametric method for calculating confidence intervals, nominally called bootstrap confidence intervals.
+The bootstrap is a simulated Monte Carlo method where samples are drawn from a fixed finite dataset with replacement and a parameter is estimated on each sample.
 This procedure leads to a robust estimate of the true population parameter via sampling.

 A model can then be trained on the data sample each bootstrap iteration and evaluated on the out of bag samples to give a performance statistic, which can be collected and from which confidence intervals may be calculated.